Thursday, 30 September 2010

 Now that you're four how are you different from when you were three?

-Bridget - I'm taller
+Bridget - I'm ta

 Now that you're four, what would you like to do?